jara001/f1tenth-rules/rules_v3.md

     - Other cars

 - Qualification is done with a single racing car on the track.
+    - Other cars may be used as static/dynamic obstacles.

 - Only inspected car can be used in the Qualification.
     - In case the team intends to use multiple cars during the competition, they have to qualify with all of them.